amin-abbasi/fashion-cloud-test/README.md

 ## Prerequisites / Setting up for first time
-What you need to install before running this app
+What you need to install before running this app:
 ex: Make sure you have git, nvm, npm, [Node.js], and [MongoDB] installed